Yes! Why and How-To Reply to Reviews

 If you do nothing else, make responding to all negative to neutral reviews your top priority.
 To do this well, ensure the person replying to reviews has the authority to solve problems and offer solutions.
 Showing empathy for the situation and being respectful is vital to successful response management, but providing action is at the core of what the customer wants.

 No matter the sentiment of a 1st-party review, it’s like a text from your BFF.
 Don’t leave them hanging.
-If they care enough to reach out, show them some love.
-Good communication is what lasting relationships are made of.
+If a customer cares enough to reach out, show them some love.
+After all, good communication is what lasting relationships are made of.

 Responding to Google reviews has many benefits.
 It shows consumers you value reviews and the time they took to write one.
-This may encourage others to leave one which increases the number of reviews and improves your local search rankings.
+When customers see that reviews matter to your business, they are encouraged to leave one too leading to more reviews that improve your local search ranking.

 Google also emails your response to the customer when you reply giving you an additional touchpoint with your customer.
 Use GatherUp to respond to Google reviews directly.
 With little effort, you can use Google’s reach to give your reply extra lives.